Justin Turner Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The Twins rank 16th in baseball in home runs allowed (19 total, 1.2 per game).
+- The Twins rank 12th in baseball in home runs given up (19 total, 1.1 per game).

+- Ryan (3-0) takes the mound for the Twins in his fourth start of the season.
+He has a 2.84 ERA in 19 2/3 innings pitched, with 26 strikeouts.

-- The righty last appeared on Wednesday against the Chicago White Sox, when he tossed five scoreless innings while giving up three hits.
+- In his last time out on Thursday against the New York Yankees, the righty tossed seven innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.